my-weather-development/my-weather-backend/Readme.md

 And then, configure Vault for Spring Boot.
 Enjoy :)
 You can use Vault UI for clarity (see port mapping in the docker-compose.yml)

-From more details see guides and Vault docs:
+For more details see guides and Vault docs:

 ```https://spring.io/guides/gs/vault-config/```